dms-vep/Nipah_Malaysia_RBP_DMS/README.md

 For this to work, the top-level `config.yaml` needs specify details for your project (see more below).

-## Test example
-A test example use of the pipeline is in [./test_example](test_example).
-In order to make the example contained in the pipeline, the organization is a bit different for this [./test_example](test_example): it is contained as a subdirectory of the pipeline whereas for actual use of the repo you will make the pipeline a submodule of `<my_dms_repo>` as described above.
-Therefore, your `config.yaml` will have different values for `pipeline_path` and `docs` as indicated in the comments in [./test_example/config.yaml](test_example/config.yaml).

-Despite these differences, [./test_example](test_example) provides an example of how to set up your repo.
-Running the `Snakefile` in [./test_example](test_example) performs the whole analysis for the test example and creates the sphinx rendering in [./docs](docs) which can be displayed via GitHub pages as here: [https://dms-vep.github.io/dms-vep-pipeline-3](https://dms-vep.github.io/dms-vep-pipeline-3).

 ## Running the pipeline
 You can run the pipeline from the top-level directory using: